El Paso-area Steakhouse Named One of ‘America’s Best’

-When they took all their criteria into consideration, the Daily Meal declared Cattleman’s Steakhouse the 16th best in the U.S. Here’s what they had to say about our local meat-lovers institution and its “real deal” steaks:
+When they took all their criteria into consideration, the Daily Meal declared Cattleman’s Steakhouse in Fabens the 16th best in the U.S. Here’s what they had to say about our local meat-lovers institution and its “real deal” steaks:

 The menu is all about meat, meat and more meat.
 There’s the top sirloin, New York strip, filet and rib-eye, each weighing in at 10 ounces.
 But you want to come for The Wagon Master, a one-and-a-quarter-pound T-bone; The Cowgirl, a one-and-a-half-pound T-bone; and finally, The Cowboy, a full two pounds of T-bone goodness.

 Each steak comes with a baked potato, beans, coleslaw, bread, butter and sour cream, just in case you’re still hungry.
 Yeah, it may be a little kitschy with its Wild West theme and gift shop, but when it comes to steak, Cattleman’s is the real deal.

 Agreed.
 Not only are the steaks something to moo about, I love that it’s not your typical snooty, pinky-in-the-air, can’t-come-in-here-unless-you’re-wearing-a-blazer establishment.
 If steak is what's for dinner, then a road trip to Fabens is in order.